-It has an almost instant impact on the pitch too as the Juvenile team reached the 9-a-side League final going down to St Vincent’s (Drumlish/Ballinamuck).
-They Minor team gained revenge over the same foe in 1976 winning the 9-a-side title by 5-7 to 2-7, the parish’s fist success at Minor Level since 1936.
-The historic team were: Mark Mimnagh, John Toher, Francis Rowley, Eugene Murphy (c), Eugene McNerney, John McCormack, Frank Kennedy, James Devaney, Barney Mahon subs: Brendan Lennon, James McGoldrick.
-The title would be regained in 1978 again beating St Vincent’s and along with Clonbroney and Shroid, the Killoe Region amalgamation proved too strong for Granard in the championship final by 2-7 to 0-3.
+It has an almost instant impact on the pitch too as the Juvenile team reached the 9-a-side League final in 1975, going down to St Vincents.
+This same side gained revenge over the same foe in 1976 winning the 9-a-side league by 5-7 to 2-7, the clubs first success at Minor grade since 1936.
+This historic team included: Mark Mimnagh, John Toher, Francis Rowley, Eugene Murphy (c), Eugene McNerney, John McCormack, Frank Kennedy, James Devaney, Barney Mahon subs: Brendan Lennon, James McGoldrick.
+The Minor league 9-a-side title would be regained in 1978 after beating St Vincents again, and along with Clonbroney and Shroid Slashers, the Killoe Region amalgamation proved too strong for Granard Region (Granard/Ballymore) in winning the Minor Championship title of 1976 by 2-7 to 0-3.

-The success of the U-21’s in 1979 was the culmination of the previous years and with the club’s long awaited return to senior status complete by 1979, hopes were high of greater days to follow.
+The success of the U-21’s in winning the Championship in 1979 was the culmination of the previous years underage successes, and with the club’s long awaited return to senior status complete by the close of the decade, hopes were high of greater days to follow.

 1980’s – Successful Foundations

-This period of success continued into the next decade with an incredible treble of victories for the Juveniles – a first Championship title along with both 9-a-side and 13-a-side Leagues.
-The championship victory over Mostrim was achieved as an amalgamation with Clonbroney and Colmcille.
-A first U-14 Championship followed in 1981 with this squad going on to win a Juvenile double in 1983 and a Minor double in 1985 – the latter championship success coming against Colmcille after a replay.
-By the clubs official 10th anniversary, they had amassed 16 underage titles – a golden period for underage football.
+This period of success continued into the next decade with an incredible treble of victories for the Juveniles – A first Championship title along with both 9-a-side and 13-a-side Leagues.
+The Juvenile championship victory over Mostrim in 1980 was achieved as an amalgamation with Clonbroney and Colmcille.
+A first U-14 (rural) Championship followed in 1981 with this squad going on to win a Juvenile League & Championship double in 1983 (Championship as part of an amalgamation), and a Minor League & Championship double in 1985 (the latter championship success as Killoe Region (Killoe + Shroid Slashers) coming against Colmcille after a replay).

-Killoe continued to remain one of the top underage club’s during the remainder of the decade with Minor Championship final appearances in 1986 and 1988 and a 9-a-side League victory in 1987.
+Killoe continued to remain a prominent underage club during the remainder of the decade with Minor Championship final appearances in 1986 and 1988 and a 9-a-side League victory in 1987.
 The Juveniles regularly featured in league finals during this period and there was a welcome success for the Schoolboys with a championship title in 1987 after missing out in a number of finals in the preceding years.

 1990’s – Mixed Fortunes

-In 1990 the Minors (amalgamated with Clonbroney) captured the Minor Championship title staging a terrific second half comeback to beat rivals Drumlish by 2-9 to 2-6.
-The Juvenile 9-a-side team claimed league honours too beating Carrickedmond.
-This proved to be a high point in the 90’s as success at underage level diminished with only a handful of league titles at Juveniles level (1995 & 1998) and Minor (1995 & 1999) to show for their efforts.
-The Minor League in 1995 was perhaps the highlight of these successes with this strong squad making up for the final defeat 12 months previously by beating Dromard after a replay with Ian Browne providing an exhibition of point scoring in very windy conditions at Pearse Park.
+In 1990 a combination of Killoe and Clonbroney captured the Minor Championship title by staging a terrific second half comeback to beat rivals St. Vincents by 2-9 to 2-6.
+The Juvenile 9-a-side team claimed League honours beating Carrickedmond in the final.
+This proved to be a high point in the 1990’s as success at underage level diminished with only a handful of league titles at both Juvenile (1995 & 1998) and Minor (1995 & 1999) level to show for their efforts.
+The Minor League in 1995 was perhaps the highlight of these successes with this strong squad making up for the league final defeat 12 months previously by beating Dromard after a replay with Ian Browne providing an exhibition of point scoring in very windy conditions at Pearse Park.

 2000’s – Underage Domination

 With a solid and successful foundation in place at schoolboy level, Killoe Minor Club was about to undergo their most successful period yet as a series of talented teams swept all before them.
-In 2000 the minor team (amalgamated with Sean Connolly’s as Camlin Rovers) reached the championship final and retained the Division 2 League.
-The main success that year was the all-conquering U-14 team who completed the historic treble of league, championship and feile with some emphatic victories along the way.
-The league and championship would be retained the following year.
+In 2000 the Minor team (amalgamated with Clonbroney as Camlin Rovers) reached the championship final and retained the Minor Division 2 League (also won as Camlin Rovers).
+The main success that year was the all-conquering U-14 team who completed the historic treble of League, Championship and Feile with some emphatic victories along the way.
+The U-14 league and championship titles would be retained the following year in 2001.

-Killoe were now regularly involved in the shakeup for honours winning Juvenile Leagues in 2002 and 2005, a Minor League in 2004 and bridging a 15 year gap the following year winning the Minor Championship over neighbours Clonguish by 2-11 to 2-7.
-Seven members of that squad would go onto win the 2012 Senior Championship.
+Killoe were now regularly involved in the shakeup for underage honours winning Juvenile Leagues in 2002 and 2005, a Minor League in 2004, and in 2005 Killoe won the Minor Championship with victory over neighbours Clonguish by 2-11 to 2-7, the first Minor Championship title won by a solely Killoe team since 1936 (the 1978, 1985 & 1990 titles were won in amalgamations).
+It is worth noting that seven members of that 2005 Minor Championship winning squad would go onto win the 2012 Senior Football Championship.

-The latter half of the decade saw an explosion of titles as Killoe emerged alongside Northern Gaels and St Vincent’s as the foremost clubs in the county.
+The latter half of the 2000's saw an explosion of titles as Killoe emerged alongside Northern Gaels and St. Vincent’s as the foremost underage clubs in the county.
 The Juvenile team won back to back league and championship titles in 2007 and 2008.
-The U-14’s would also achieve similar double success in 2008 and 2009.
+The U-14’s also achieved similar double success in 2008 and 2009.
 The Minor team reached both league and championship finals in 2008 losing both to Northern Gaels.
-The following year in 2009 they made amends with a comprehensive 2-14 to 0-11 win over St Vincent’s in the championship final.
+The following year in 2009 they made amends with a comprehensive 2-14 to 0-11 win over St. Vincent’s in the Minor Championship final.
 Man of the match Mark Hughes scored a whopping 10 points while Patrick Thompson bagged both goals.

-At inter-county level, Longford Minors won only their fourth Leinster title upsetting the odds against Offaly with 5 Killoe players involved – Ronan Keogh, Darragh Bennett, Padraig McCormack, Mark Hughes and Paddy Thompson.
+At inter-county level, Longford Minors won the county's fourth Leinster title, upsetting the odds against Offaly with five Killoe players involved – Ronan Keogh, Darragh Bennett, Padraig McCormack, Mark Hughes and Paddy Thompson.